-My top tip about where to stay in Barcelona is near a metro station.
+Whether you stay at a Barcelona hostel or a 5-star hotel, my top tip about where to stay is near a metro station.
 This is by far more important than which neighborhood you choose.
 You’ll be able to navigate around the city with metro access and easily get back after a long day of sightseeing.

 Barcelona’s main tourist center isn’t enormous, so areas like the Eixample, Gracia, and even in and around the Sagrada Familia are not more than a short metro ride from Las Ramblas or the Gothic Quarter.

-On my trips to Barcelona, I stayed at an Airbnb just near the Sagrada Familia, which was convenient to the metro and a perfect size for the number of friends on the trip.
+On my trips to Barcelona, I stayed at an apartment rental just near the Sagrada Familia, which was convenient to the metro and a perfect size for the number of friends on the trip.

 Most recently, I stayed at the Hotel Constanza in the Eixample.
 The hotel was very comfortable and for anyone needing a family-sized room for 3+ people, it was nice to have two areas within our room so others could turn off the lights to sleep while I stayed up.
 The hotel was situated on a tiny street, only 3 blocks from the metro, and had a great little tapas restaurant next door.
 It was perfect for 3 nights in Barcelona.

 Book a Barcelona Hotel on Booking.com or Hotels.com.

 Barcelona Day Trips